Meeting @ Crown, 21st

 7. All answers must be given to the questioner by the team Captain, or an individual clearly appointed by the Captain.
 Only the first answer given can be accepted although at his/her discretion the questioner may demand an explanation of the answer before awarding points.
 Specific answers will be highlighted in some way by the question setter.

 8. The final score must be reported to the Secretary before 6pm on the Sunday following the match.
-Alternatively an e-mail may be sent to The Secretary .
+This can be by telephone, text or email.
+Contact details will be circulated to all teams before the season starts.
 It is the responsibility of the home team Captain to report the score.
 Failure to report the score in time will lead to the team responsible having 2 points deducted from their league total.

 10. Any proposed changes to the rules will be considered at the pre-season AGM.
 All such proposed rule changes must be submitted in writing by a team member to the secretary at least 14 days in advance of the AGM, seconded by a member of a different team.
 The secretary will circulate a list of proposed changes to all teams before the AGM for their consideration.